 Nature of Organization Development

-This process is initiated to implement any sort of the change in the organization.
-If the changes take place with a preplanned goal, positive intention, and in a scientific mood it may be hoping that organization development will be ensured.
+This process is initiated to implement any sort of change in the organization.
+If the changes take place with a preplanned goal, positive intention, and a scientific mood it may be hoped that organization development will be ensured.

 It is interdisciplinary in nature and draws on sociology, psychology, and theories of motivation, learning, and personality.
 Organization development is a growing field that is responsive to many news approaches.